dy/subscript/README.md

 Token parsers are extensible via `parse.token` list, can be added support of _regex_, _array_, _object_, _interpolated string_ and others.

-Postfix parsers are applied to parsed tokens and can be used to provide _property chains_, _function calls_, _postfix operators_, _token mapping_, _ternary operators_ and so on.
-They're extensible via `parse.postfix`.
+Operator parsers are applied to parsed tokens and can implement any types of operators (unary/binary/postfix), calls, props or chains.
+They're extensible via `parse.operator`.

+Comments can be implemented via rewriting `parse.space`.

 ## Justin